MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 ## Instructions

-1. Using PowerShell, log in to Azure using your account, and select the subscription you want to interact with.
+1. Use PowerShell to log in to Azure using your account, and select the subscription you want to interact with.

     ```azurepowershell
     Login-AzAccount